playgameservices/management-tools/README.md

-# Play Games Services Managment Tools #
+# Play Games Services Management Tools #

 In this repository you can find tools to help you publish, manage, and test your Play Games services apps.